RACISM IN ROLE-PLAYING GAMES!

 I knew that we needed the three core books – Players Handbook, Dungeon Masters Guide and Monster Manual – I knew we were all broke and I knew our parents would be hard-pressed to spend sixty dollars on a game, but I knew – somehow – we would prevail.

 I went home extolling the greatness of the game.
 How mathematical probability was generated with dice and even percent could be generated.
 My mother and sisters listened as I enthusiastically described Dungeons and Dragons to them.
 My family has always been supportive of my passions and – true to form – a week later, I had all three books in my hands.
 I devoured them, committing the rules to memory and my friends and I began to play an adventure I wrote.
-They loved it and thus began my three decades journey as a player, Gamemaster, collector, and now, creator of role-playing games.
+They loved it and thus began my four decades journey as a player, Gamemaster, collector, and now, creator of role-playing games.

 I realized that most of the role-playing games on the market back then – and today – were played by, created by and written for the “Phillips” of the world.
 Non-Caucasian people were not a concern of Gary Gygax and Dave Arneson when they created Dungeons and Dragons, other than the striking similarity between orcs and the negative stereotypes of people of African descent and the Willie Lynchesque handling of “non-white” races.